0xchat-app/.github/profile/README.md

 In the latest Android version, we have integrated [Unifiedpush](https://unifiedpush.org/) with an embedded FCM distributor, also allowing users to select their preferred distributor in the settings.

-**Private Payment**
+**Lightning Payment ⚡️**

-For private payment, we have integrated a Cashu wallet into the app, utilizing the Lightning Network for ecash deposits and withdrawals.
+For lightning payment, we have integrated a Cashu wallet into the app, utilizing the Lightning Network for ecash deposits and withdrawals.
 Within the app, users can send Ecash to friends and group members.
 The Ecash is stored locally, anonymizing ownership and effectively protecting user privacy.

 If you want to learn more about Cashu, please check [here](https://cashu.space/).